jg2git/Celcius/README.md

 # Celcius
 ## Qblox Temperature Alarm Project V0.1.0

-This repository contains the source code for the Celcius C++ project that performs temperature data acquisition and triggers an alarm based on a threshold.
+This repository contains the source code for the Celcius C++ project that performs temperature data acquisition from sensors and triggers an alarm based on a threshold.

 ## Features
 The project implements the following features